ece-ozturk/ece-ozturk/README.md

-Ece is currently a junior year electronics engineering student.
+Ece is currently a senior year electronics engineering student.
 She ✨ loves ✨ to learn, design and develop in every field of life and this repo is especially for her academic & professional projects.

 If you wanna reach out ✉️ eceozturke@gmail.com